-- a) We will not normally make changes to a module for students who are enrolled or registered on that module. - b) A change to a module on which you are enrolled or registered will normally only be made if it is required immediately in order to correct a significant error or omission, as the result of a legal or regulatory requirement or in order to meet the requirements of a validating or accrediting body.
+- a) We will not normally make changes to a module for Students who are enrolled or registered on that module. - b) A change to a module on which you are enrolled or registered will normally only be made if it is required immediately in order to correct a significant error or omission, as the result of a legal or regulatory requirement or in order to meet the requirements of a validating or accrediting body. - c) Where a change is made to a module on which you are enrolled or registered you will be given as much notice as possible of the change and, if there is any detriment to you as a result of the change, the opportunity to withdraw from that module without penalty. - d) Modules that are not yet open for registration may be changed or withdrawn at short notice.

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022